-The documents in the budget process, including the Departmental Estimates and

-447 2024 revision and recodification of Sec.
-C8-30-1 entitled "The Budget Process" derived from Referendum 11-7-1995.
-Note-Section C8-30-1 was formerly The Mayor's Budget.; see now Sec.
-C8-30-2 the proposed and approved general or operating budget and capital budget (including the Board of Education Budget), shall be a public record in the office of the City Clerk and, thereby, open to public inspection at other designated public facilities including libraries and schools, as may be determined by the Mayor or the Board of Representatives.
-The budget message shall be distributed to the public by the Mayor at the time of its submission to the Board of Finances and Board of Representatives and sufficient access of the budget proper shall be made available at the same time for the use of the Boards and the public.
+The documents in the budget process, including the Departmental Estimates and the proposed and approved general or operating budget and capital budget (including the Board of Education Budget), shall be a public record in the office of the Town and City Clerk and, thereby, open to public inspection at other designated public facilities including libraries and schools, as may be determined by the Mayor or the Board of Representatives.
+The budget message shall be distributed to the public by the Mayor at the time of its submission to the Board of Finance and Board of Representatives and sufficient access of the budget proper shall be made available at the same time for the use of the Boards and the public.
 Physical copies of the budget shall be provided to the public within seventy-two (72) hours of submission, upon request, in accordance with the provisions of the General Statutes pertaining to the cost of replication and any exceptions permitted.
 Additional considerations for distribution of physical copies may be established by Ordinance.
 Moreover, the Mayor shall provide access on-line through social media, the City web-site and dashboards and email chains to community organizations and members of the public who request such information.